 Deciding to climb 8848m on the bike in one ride is no mean feat.
 Beyond the mental and physical challenge, ensuring that you are well fuelled and hydrated to support your efforts is a key factor in your success.
-Here’s an insight into the planning that went behind fuelling an Everesting attempt for me.
+Here’s an insight into the nutrition planning that went behind fuelling an Everesting attempt for me.

 I recently tried my first Everesting attempt in Spain.
 I planned my riding strategy and fuelling strategy to a T. Unfortunately I ran out of daylight hours as I hadn’t planned how insanely cold it was going to be.
 I had plenty of warm kit with me, but because I started out so cold, each lap took about 10-15 minutes more than I had anticipated.
 Add in some extra fussing about trying to get a routine in place and take photos of my donkey cheerleaders and before I knew it, sunset had arrived, animals started jumping out onto the road while I was descending and wild boars were walking about.
 It wasn’t safe to continue alone.